jimahlstrom/HL2IOBoard/README.md

 This contains code to control the Icom AH4 antenna tuner.
 It is untested.

-### Table of I2C Registers
+#### Table of I2C Registers

 When you write code, please use the register names shown.
-The names are also in i2c_registers.h.
+The names are in i2c_registers.h.

 |Register|Name|Description|
 |--------|----|-----------|